jcjorel/jesse-ai-best-practices/artifacts/.clinerules/workflows/jesse_wip_task_commit.md

 - Use git diff data to ensure accuracy

 #### 4.3 [Implementation details]
+- **Maximum 4 lines (except when there are more than 4 major functional or technical changes)**
 - List specific files modified (from git diff --name-only)
 - Explain algorithms/approaches used
 - Document architectural decisions
 - Include line counts from git diff --stat
+- Use bullet points for conciseness

 #### 4.4 [Testing performed]
 - **CRITICAL**: Only state tests were performed if you have concrete proof of test execution